 How much, how often, how deep, and how far: The key product engagement metrics for SaaS

-Of course, the ultimate question you want to answer when it comes to product engagement is - Is anyone using my product or not?!?!
+Whenever you set a metric, start with the question you want to answer.
+When it comes to product engagement, the big one is: Is anyone using my product?

 Four key questions to define good product engagement metrics

-Here are the key questions we think you should be asking when it comes to measuring your product engagement.
+Here are the questions you should ask when measuring product engagement:

 • How much are my users using my product?